-The RADARSAT Constellation satellites were launched aboard a SpaceX Falcon 9 rocket from Vandenberg Air Force Base, California, on .
+The RCM satellites were launched aboard a SpaceX Falcon 9 rocket from Vandenberg Air Force Base, California, on .

-Data generated by RCM will enable the development of innovative information products benefitting Canadians in a number of ways.
+Data generated by the RCM enables the development of innovative information products benefitting Canadians in a number of ways.
 Here are a few examples:

-Through more frequent ice monitoring, RCM will help create precise sea ice maps of Canada's oceans and the Great Lakes to facilitate navigation and commercial maritime transportation, which is essential to our economy and in our daily lives.
+Through more frequent ice monitoring, the RCM helps create precise sea ice maps of Canada's oceans and the Great Lakes to facilitate navigation and commercial maritime transportation, which is essential to our economy and in our daily lives.

 Similarly, radar data is used to monitor changes in permafrost and ground movement to support northern communities in planning municipal infrastructure.
 The information enables decision makers to identify where to safely build houses as well as to plan airport runways and their operation and maintenance.

-RCM will also be used to monitor the integrity of critical infrastructure like highways, overpasses and bridges, making them safer for Canadians.
+The RCM is also used to monitor the integrity of critical infrastructure like highways, overpasses and bridges, making them safer for Canadians.

-Using RADARSAT-2 imagery, along with that of other satellites, Natural Resources Canada produced maps that aided Public Safety Canada's relief efforts during the severe flooding in Quebec, Ontario and New Brunswick earlier this spring.
-RCM will also have this capability, but with a higher revisit rate.
+Using RADARSAT-2 imagery, along with that of other satellites, Natural Resources Canada produced maps that aided Public Safety Canada's relief efforts during the severe flooding in Quebec, Ontario and New Brunswick in spring .
+The RCM also has this capability, but with a higher revisit rate.

 Radar is a powerful tool since it has the capability to view through clouds, haze and smoke, to map burn scars and is sensitive to the changes in the structural characteristics of forest ecosystems that occur due to wildfire.

-Satellite data help farmers grow crops to their full potential and produce better quality products for Canadians.
+Satellite data helps farmers grow crops to their full potential and produce better quality products for Canadians.

-- RCM will accurately detect crop characteristics over thousands of square metres, regardless of weather conditions.
+- The RCM accurately detects crop characteristics over thousands of square metres, regardless of weather conditions.

-- The data will be extremely useful in monitoring moisture levels in the top few centimetres of soil, assessing soil and crop health, and avoiding waste of fertilizer, pesticides and water.
+- The data is extremely useful in monitoring moisture levels in the top few centimetres of soil, assessing soil and crop health, and avoiding waste of fertilizer, pesticides and water.

-- In other words, the highly accurate data collected by RCM will enable farmers to maximize crop yields while reducing energy consumption and the use of potential pollutants.
+- In other words, the highly accurate data collected by the RCM enables farmers to maximize crop yields while reducing energy consumption and the use of potential pollutants.

-For more details on the numerous benefits of satellites, visit Satellites in our everyday lives.
+For more details on the numerous benefits of satellites, visit Satellites serving Earth.

 Access to data